etrusci-org/quotes/markdown/quotes.md

 ## Friedrich Nietzsche

 - And those who were seen dancing were thought to be insane by those who could not hear the music.
+- Beware that, when fighting monsters, you yourself do not become a monster.
 - He who has the 'why' to live can bear almost any 'how'.
+- I hate who steals my solitude without, in exchange, offering me true company.
+- Not to be absolutely certain is one of the essential things in rationality.
 - We have art in order not to die of the truth.
 - Without music, life would be a mistake.
 - You must have chaos within you to give birth to a dancing star.